rsksmart/devportal-1.0/kb/verify-address-ownership.md

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-dashboard.png)

-Check that the "Persona Address" field that is displayed here should match the address of your account in MetaMask
+Check that the "Persona Address" field that is displayed here **matches** the address of your account in MetaMask.

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-dashboard-persona-address.png)

-That's all - you can now be confident that you do indeed control this address on the RSK Mainnet!
+That's all - now you can be confident that you do control this address on the RSK Mainnet!